 Chicago is one of only three cities in the country with six professional teams: the Chicago Bears, Blackhawks, Bulls, Fire, Cubs and White Sox.
 Classic Wrigley Field, home of the Cubs, is a sight to see even if the Cubs aren't in town.
-It was the White Sox, though, who brought home the 2005 World Series Championship, and the Blackhawks, who won the Stanley Cup in both 2010 and 2013.
+It was the White Sox, though, who brought home the 2005 World Series Championship, and the Blackhawks, who won the Stanley Cup in 2010, 2013 and 2015.